ariellourenco/dotfiles/docs/Yubikey.md

 For the **Admin PIN** enter `12345678`, which is the default PIN, and use a simple passphrase with at least 8 characters long.
 It doesn’t need to be any stronger than the **User PIN**, just different (enough so that an adversary wouldn’t be able to guess the **Admin PIN** if she finds out your user PIN).

+> [!NOTE]
+> Optionally, we can protect against unintended operations by requiring every remote Git operation an additional key tap to ensure that malwares cannot initiate requests without approval.
-### Changing to Better Defaults
+> ```bash                                                                                                                                                                                  ### Changing to Better Defaults
+> $ ykman openpgp keys set-touch aut on

-We want to make sure we're using the strongest key types that are available for GPG.
+> $ ykman openpgp keys set-touch dec on                                                                                                                                                    We want to make sure we're using the strongest key types that are available for GPG.
 For our purposes, we gonna use [Ed25519](https://ed25519.cr.yp.to/) signing key for signing messages, an [X25519](https://cr.yp.to/ecdh.html) decryption key for decrypting messages, and an [Ed25519](https://ed25519.cr.yp.to/) authentication key for signature-based authentication (such as for SSH).
+> $ ykman openpgp keys set-touch sig on

-So, use the `key-attr` command so that when you generate your keys, it will generate Curve 25519 keys instead of RSA keys:
+> ```                                                                                                                                                                                      So, use the `key-attr` command so that when you generate your keys, it will generate Curve 25519 keys instead of RSA keys:

 ```bash
 gpg/card> key-attr